Cutting Through The Arctic – Snapping The Spectacle

 On the day that we entered the ice, I just sat and stared for hours on deck at the acres of sparkling white, a frozen jigsaw puzzle that split and cracked as we moved.
 The ice was the stage for our Arctic barbeque and our cocktail celebration when we passed 80 degrees North.

-My trip with Exodus to The Arctic was the easily the best thing I’ve ever done; the sheer scale and beauty taught me the insignificance of being.
+My trip to The Arctic was the easily the best thing I’ve ever done; the sheer scale and beauty taught me the insignificance of being.